mikebell/mikebell.io/src/pages/articles/2016-04-12-split-panes-in-phpstorm-reliably.md

 author: "Mike Bell"
 date: "2016-04-12"
 path: "split-panes-in-phpstorm-reliably"
+description: "Here's an easy way to get split panes in PHPStorm without tearing your hair out!"
 ---
 Here's an easy way to get split panes in PHPStorm without tearing your hair out!